-This summer we’ve seen devastating bushfires and incredible generosity in response.
+This summer we’ve seen unprecedented bushfires and unprecedented generosity in response.

-To date, $140 million has been donated to the Red Cross Disaster Relief and Recovery fund, the vast majority of which was donated since 1 January 2020.
+To date, $150 million has been donated to the Red Cross Disaster Relief and Recovery fund, with over $142 million being donated after 1 January 2020.

 This enables Red Cross emergency teams to provide 24/7 support in the current bushfires and disasters in the months ahead, with this mainly being in bushfire-affected areas over recent months.
 It includes our work in evacuation and recovery centres, outreach services, deploying our volunteers and ensuring their training and wellbeing.